Seattle City Council approves police-union contract; deal faces scrutiny by federal judge overseeing reforms

 The contract is subject to review by U.S. District Judge James Robart, who is presiding over a 2012 consent decree in which the city agreed to carry out reforms to address Department of Justice findings that Seattle police officers too often used excessive force and displayed troubling evidence of biased policing.

-Robart has said he would review the agreement if the council ratified it, which gave councilmembers the opportunity to condition their votes on the judge’s approval.
+Robart has said he would review the agreement if the council ratified it, which gave council members the opportunity to condition their votes on the judge’s approval.

 Although Robart doesn’t have direct control over the contract, he has said he would examine it to ensure it adheres to constitutional policing and doesn’t conflict with the provisions and spirit of the consent decree.

-At a recent court hearing, he expressed concerns with some aspects of the proposed contract.
+At a recent court hearing, he expressed concerns about some aspects of the proposed contract.

-The six-year contract contains cumulative wage hikes of more than 17 percent, retroactive to 2015, along with new measures governing internal discipline and appeals and the creation of a multi-pronged system of civilian oversight.
+The six-year contract contains cumulative wage hikes of more than 17 percent, retroactive to 2015, along with new measures governing internal discipline and appeals and the creation of a multipronged system of civilian oversight.

 The guild’s 1,300-plus officers and sergeants having been working since the end of 2014 under the terms of the previous contract.